The University of Birmingham Air Squadron, commonly known as 'UBAS',

 The student body is split into four flights, A, B, C and D. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO), and a deputy flight commander holding the Officer Cadet rank.
-The Senior Student, Acting Pilot Officer Sam Baker, is in overall charge of the students.
+The Senior Student, Acting Pilot Officer Marcus Baker, is in overall charge of the students.

 Meet the Boss

 Squadron Leader Colin Massy joined the Royal Air Force in 2002 and

 has mainly flown helicopters throughout his career.
 He has qualified on a wide

 variety of types and conducted operations in the Search and Rescue, Support Helicopter

 and Attack Helicopter roles.
 He is also an A2 Qualified Helicopter instructor (QHI) a

 nd has taught Advanced Rotary Wing Training on the Bell 412 Griffin at the Defence Helicopter Flying School.

 Following introduction of the Military Flying Training System (MFTS), he formed part of the initial tranche of QHIs

 converting other instructors onto the new Juno HT1 at RAF Shawbury.